Our Business Sponsors

 -A Riverfront Park in the center of Attleboro

--A Guide to Hiking, Walking, Biking and Paddling throughout the Ten Mile River Watershed.
+-A Guide to Hiking, Walking, Biking and Paddling throughout the Ten Mile-Runnins Watershed being written by Marjorie Turner Hollman

 However, the effects of industrialization are still visible in many parts of the watershed.
 In 2010, a toxic algal bloom was identified on the Turner Reservoir, which caused a ban on recreational activities for portions of August and September.
-But, if we all pitch in to help, this urban watershed can be fully restored to life.
-If you are interested in helping to preserve and protect this natural resource, please become a member today.
+But, if we all pitch in to help, these urban/suburban watersheds can be fully restored to life.
+If you are interested in helping to preserve and protect these natural resources, please become a member today.

 Thompson Organic Landscaping